nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_overview.md

 ---
-title: Send Federated Consultation Summary - Overview
+title: Send Federated Consultation Report - Overview
 keywords: document, use_case
 tags: [mesh, itk3, use_case, send_document]
 sidebar: senddocument_sidebar
 permalink: senddocument_fedcon_overview.html
-summary: "Overview of the use case to send a federated consultation summary to the registered practice of a patient."
+summary: "Overview of the use case to send a federated consultation report to the registered practice of a patient."
 ---

 ### Supporting federated working patterns ###